gloony/EmulationStation/README.md

 Inspired by similar work on the Recalbox fork.

-Don't use this version, I just forked it to disable some menu on my system.
+In this fork, I disabled some menu for my personnal use and make it compatible for 64 bit system.

 ## Languages currently supported